taksheelsaini/ProjSamarthProto/README.md

 - The app can also search CKAN-style data catalogs and attempt to download CSV, Excel or JSON resources if you configure a catalog API key.
 This is optional. 🔁

-**Important:** For reproducible demos we included small normalized CSVs in `data/` so you will get the same results shown in examples. 📂✅
+**Important:** For reproducible demos I included small normalized CSVs in `data/` so you will get the same results shown in examples. 📂✅

 ---